defano/wyldcard/README.md

 -------------|----------------------
 `zoomed`     | Indicates or sets whether the window has been maximized or zoomed (that is, currently displayed in its largest allowable dimensions).

-### HyperCard Properties
+### WyldCard Properties

-Some properties apply to HyperCard writ large (rather than just an individual part).
+Some properties apply to WyldCard writ large (rather than just an individual part).
 The syntax for setting or getting a global property is similar to part properties.
 For example:

 ```
 set the itemDelimiter to ","
 get the itemDelimiter
 ```

-WyldCard supports these HyperCard properties:
+WyldCard supports these global properties:

 Global Property | Description
 ----------------|---------------
 `brush`         | An integer value between `0` and `23` indicating the active paintbrush.
-`cantPeek`      | When true, holding `command`-`option` will not highlight the outline of buttons and fields, and clicking a highlighted part will not open its script editor.
 `centered`      | A boolean value indicating whether shapes from center out, or corner-to-corner (equivalent to "Draw Centered" in the "Options" menu).
 `cursor`        | The name of the cursor to be displayed in place of the default, `hand` cursor; one of `ibeam`, `cross`, `plus` (same as `busy`), `watch`, `hand`, `arrow`, `busy` or `none`.
 Does not effect paint tool, button tool or field tool cursors.
 Resets to `hand` on idle.
 Some cursors may not be supported on all operating systems.
 `filled`        | A boolean value indicating whether shapes are being drawn filled (equivalent to "Draw Filled" in the "Options" menu).
 `grid`          | A boolean value indicating whether the paint tool grid is enabled.
 When `true`, enables an eight pixel grid.
 `lockMessages`  | When true, the `openCard`, `closeCard` and `openStack` messages will not be sent.
 Reset to `false` at idle time.
 `lockScreen`    | A boolean value indicating whether or not the screen is locked.
 Reset to `false` at idle.
 See the "Visual Effects" section for more details.
 `itemDelimiter` | A character or string used to mark the separation between items in a list.
-HyperCard will use this value anywhere it needs to treat a value as a list.
+WyldCard will use this value anywhere it needs to treat a value as a list.
 For example, `set the itemDelimiter to "***" \n get the second item of "item 1***item 2***item 3" -- yields 'item 2'`.
 Note that this value has no effect on _point_ or _rectangle_ list items (i.e., when getting or setting the `rect`, `topLeft` or `bottomRight` of a part, the coordinates will always be separated by a comma irrespective of the current `itemDelimiter`).
 `lineSize`      | The width, in pixels, of the line/outline drawn by paint tools.
 `multiple`      | A boolean value indicating whether shapes are being drawn multiple (equivalent to "Draw Multiple" in the "Options" menu).
 `pattern`       | Gets or sets the number of selected paint pattern.
 Patterns are numbered 0 to 39.
 Setting to a value outside this range has no effect.